Information on Breast Screening, Cervical Screening & Bowel Screening

 Bowel Cancer Screening

 Bowel cancer screening checks if you could have bowel cancer.
 It's available to everyone aged 60 or over.
+The programme is expanding to include 56 year olds in 2021.

 You use a home test kit to collect a small sample of poo and send it to a lab.
 This is checked for tiny amounts of blood.